AI? A response.

 At Stillman Academy, we serve students—often dyslexic students—whose intelligence is obvious in conversation but doesn’t reliably show up on paper yet.
 We begin with a careful analysis of literacy skills (decoding, spelling, fluency, comprehension, and writing), then design an individualized instructional plan using structured, systematic methods—including the Slingerland Approach—so foundational skills become stable and automatic.
 The goal isn’t to shrink a child’s thinking to match today’s reading level; it’s to raise reading and writing skills to meet the child’s thinking—while protecting confidence, curiosity, and dignity along the way.

-Jamie Oliver, dyslexic, was written off in school—and then went on to publish 30+ books and sell more than 14.55 million, becoming the best-selling British non-fiction author since records began (and second best-selling British author behind J.K.
-Rowling).
+Jamie Oliver, also dyslexic, was written off in school—and then went on to publish 30+ books and sell more than 14.55 million, becoming the best-selling British non-fiction author.
 His life clarifies a point that matters to families: the turning point usually isn’t “try harder.”
 It’s instruction and conditions that stop confusing decoding difficulty with laziness.
 Shame doesn’t build literacy.
 Explicit teaching and well-designed practice do.

 Gavin Newsom, dyslexic, is one example of a person who learned early that language can become a gate—used to judge, sort, and sometimes underestimate.
 Dyslexic families recognize that pattern immediately: when adults misunderstand a process, they judge a person.
 Our job is to reverse that.
 We protect the person, we respect the mind, and we fix the process—skill by skill—until the child has a stable system that supports their ideas instead of trapping them.

-George Lucas, dyslexic, didn’t change film by letting technology “tell the story for him.”
-He changed film by using new tools to expand what stories could be shown—while keeping human judgment and responsibility at the center.
+George Lucas, and Steven Spielberg, both dyslexic, didn’t change film by letting technology tell the story for them.
+They changed film by using new tools to expand what stories could be shown—while keeping human judgment and responsibility at the center.
 That’s the right frame for AI in education.
 AI is not the teacher.
 It is a tool that can widen access to learning materials—but it can’t replace the moral obligation a teacher has to protect a child’s dignity and insist that the child still does their own thinking.

 Auguste Rodin, dyslexic, didn’t become Rodin by skipping difficult work.
 He became Rodin by returning to it—again and again—until form emerged.
 That is what structured literacy feels like when it’s done well: patient craft, systematic practice, and revision without humiliation.
 AI only belongs in that world if it supports the craft—never if it becomes a way to avoid it.

 Frank Whittle, dyslexic, helps explain why the “tools question” is never just about tools.
 His jet engine didn’t merely make flight faster; it changed what people could reach, what economies could do, and what the modern world would demand of us.
-The Smithsonian notes his engine was patented in 1932 and flight tested in Britain’s first jet aircraft platform, the Gloster E.28/39, in May 1941.
-Breakthrough tools expand possibility—and they expand responsibility.
 Big tools require big questions.

 Robert Ballard, dyslexic, is a powerful model for what comes next: tools plus interpretation.
-His 1985 Titanic discovery depended on instruments that could extend human sight—and on the human discipline to interpret what those instruments revealed.
-In CRUSHER, AI helped us explore engineering domains I don’t claim to be expert in—materials, battery systems, sensing constraints—while I guided the human work: careful reading, questioning, summarizing, revising, and choosing what was solid enough to build on.
-Tools extended reach; the student remained responsible for meaning.
+His 1985 Titanic discovery depended on instruments he invented that could extend human sight—and on the human discipline to interpret what those instruments revealed.

 Joshua Wong, dyslexic, illustrates why this kind of literacy matters.
 He became influential by learning to name systems clearly and demand accountability—co-founding Scholarism as a teenager and pushing back against policies he believed shaped civic identity and freedom.
 In the classroom, the “skill” isn’t outrage.
 It’s precision: reading closely enough to see structure, and writing clearly enough to explain consequences without being swept away by slogans.